 - Men’s Advice Line provides a range of services aimed primarily at men experiencing domestic abuse from their partner.

-- ManKind Initiative is a charity whose priority is to provide help and support for male victims of domestic abuse and violence.
+- ManKind Initiative helps and supports male victims of domestic abuse and violence.

 - Angelou Centre offers BAME people support including forced marriage, honour based abuse, modern day slavery and support for women with no recourse to public funds.